 Gerry Popolow, VP, Clinical Services, International, brings over 30 years of domestic and international experience in hospital operations, clinical service line implementation, telemedicine, robotics, and new program implementation to her role at InTouch Health where she has managed the overall implementation of numerous remote presence sites and multiple clinical applications.
 Previously serving in senior leadership roles at Cedars Sinai Hospital, U.C.
 San Francisco Medical Center, Abington Memorial Hospital and Computer Motion, she has developed and consulted in the development of clinical service lines that include trauma, cardiac, neurosurgery and spine.
 Ms. Popolow received her Bachelor of Nursing Science degree from the University of California, San Francisco, and is a Wharton Nurse Executive Fellow.

-Greg Brallier, Vice President, Technical Service & Hosted Applications, has been engaged in the design, installation, configuration and administration of large-scale WiFi and Ethernet networks for over 15 years and is an experienced webmaster who has established and maintained Internet, Intranet and Extranet Websites.
+Greg Brallier, Vice President, Technical Service & Hosted Applications, has led the design, installation, configuration and administration of InTouch Health’s private cloud network since its creation over 10 years ago.
+He also leads clinical data integration solutions, HIPAA compliance, and our 24/7 technical support function which provides instantaneous support to all platform users.
 With a background that includes developing and implementing database architectures and schemas for remote monitoring of computer-driven devices, he was an early stage employee at Computer Motion, Inc., where he worked for 11 years as the Director of Information Systems, and received his Bachelor of Science degree in Computer Science from the University of California, Santa Barbara.